 Factors that influence the cost

-- The excess waiting period before you are paid (deferred period) (see When does it pay out? below)
+- the excess waiting period before you’re paid (deferred period) (see When does it pay out? below).

 When does it pay out?

-- Your employer’s sick pay runs out, if they support you for a little longer, may be twelve months
+- your employer’s sick pay runs out, if they support you for a little longer, might be twelve months.

 Claims support services